Jarek23/www.dfinr.com/content/authors/david-finster/_index.md

 I’m the Managing Technical Editor at [The Constant Company](https://www.constant.com/).
 Our most visible brand is [Vultr](https://www.vultr.com/), where I manage the public [documentation](https://www.vultr.com/docs/) library and [Trusted Author](https://vultrdocs.notion.site/) community.
 I'm an advocate for plain language and clear communication.

-Before joining Constant, I founded ProtectBits, where I spent 15 years consulting for government and business clients.
+Before joining Constant, I founded ProtectBits and spent 15 years consulting for government, business, and non-profit clients.